SerraKD/isla-art-academy/README.md

 link to live deployed project

 Isla Art Academy website is a business website designed to represent the identity of the Isla Art Academy and provide services for people who are in search of art classes.
-The academy provides lessons to juniors, adults and seniors so the Websites target group is people of all ages.
-Website will be useful for users who want to learn more about school, checking the schedule of lessons and sending a application form to join studies.
+The academy provides lessons to juniors, adults, and seniors so the Website's target group is people of all ages.
+The website will be useful for users who want to learn more about the school, check the schedule of lessons, and send an application form to join studies.

 ## Features